VolodymyrBushko/FoodDelivery/README.md

 # FoodDelivery

 FoodDelivery is a fullstack project on Angular 2 and NodeJS.
-The project simulates the behavior of a modern WebShop (without a purchasing system).
+The project simulates the behavior of a modern WebShop.

 ## Steps to run: